TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Pairs ALWAYS start at even index until the unique element
 - After the unique element, pairing shifts
-- If youâ€™re confused, print index parities during dry run
+- If you’re confused, print index parities during dry run
 - The even-index trick is the cleanest and most common solution
 - Your neighbor-check solution is also valid but more verbose
 ---